Unleash/unleash/website/docs/reference/project-collaboration-mode.md

 Project collaboration modes allow you to manage project visibility and interaction levels, ensuring better control and collaboration within your organization.

 The collaboration mode of a [project](projects.md) defines who within your Unleash instance can access the project.
-This setting also determines who can submit [change requests](change-requests.md)–a feature that provides controlled and secure updates for feature toggles.
+This setting also determines who can submit [change requests](change-requests.md)–a feature that provides controlled and secure updates for feature flags.

 Unleash supports three collaboration modes: **open**, **protected**, and **private**.
-The [predefined root and project roles](rbac.md#predefined-roles), as well as [custom root roles](rbac.md#custom-root-roles) of a user, determine what projects they can access.
+A user's [predefined root and project roles](rbac.md#predefined-roles), as well as their [custom root roles](rbac.md#custom-root-roles), determine what projects they can access.

 ## Open collaboration mode

-All users of your Unleash instance can access the project and submit change requests.
+All users of your Unleash instance can view the project and submit change requests.
 This is the default collaboration mode.

 ## Protected collaboration mode

-All users of your Unleash instance can access the project but only Admins and project Members can submit change requests.
+All users of your Unleash instance can view the project but only project Members and Admins can submit change requests.

 ## Private collaboration mode

-Only project Members, Admins, Editors, and users with [custom root roles](rbac.md#custom-root-roles) can access the project.
-Only Admins and project Members can submit change requests.
+Only project Members, Admins, Editors, and users with [custom root roles](rbac.md#custom-root-roles) can view the project.
+Viewers, who are not project Members, can't see the project in the project list.
+Only project Members and Admins can submit change requests.

 |           | View project                                                                                    | Submit change requests     |